SCAUIOT/AMLD/README.md

 - Data and clean-reference paths are currently hard-coded and should be updated before running.
 - Part 5 uses clean references for evaluation and calibration.
 Part 6 uses blind SNR for refinement and does not recompute reference-based correlation after each update.

-*The final filename is truncated in the screenshot.
-Module descriptions are based on filenames.*

 ## Environment